box-community/doc-gen-ai-workshop/README.md

     python src/ai_single_document.py
     ```

-    This script will select a random movie script from the Box folder, process it using AI, and save the generated data to a JSON file in the [output](output/) folder.
+    This script will select a random movie script from the Box folder, process it using Box AI, and save the generated data to a JSON file in the [output](output/) folder.

 3. **Run [merge_single_document.py](src/merge_single_document.py) to merge the processed document:**